o3de/o3de-multiplayersample/README.md

    cmake --build build/linux --target Editor --target MultiplayerSample.GameLauncher MultiplayerSample.ServerLauncher --config profile
    ```
    Binary files will be output in `build/linux/bin/profile`.

+   > **Note (Linux, headless / launcher-only builds):** if you're building only launcher targets without `Editor` (e.g. on a CI runner with no graphical environment), also add `--target MultiplayerSample` to the command.
+The Editor's `Tools` alias normally pulls in the bare `MultiplayerSample` gem variant, which AssetProcessor needs at bake time for BehaviorContext (otherwise `.scriptcanvas` bakes referencing MultiplayerSample components fail with "Failed to load dynamic library at path libMultiplayerSample.so").
+Building the Editor brings it in implicitly; headless builds need to ask for it explicitly.

 ## Step 4: Run The Project

 MultiplayerSampleProject is a multiplayer game, and this means there are several options to launch it.